AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/assign-roles-groups.md

 # Assign roles to groups

-When a role is assigned to a group, all the users in that group will be able to see the tile for the Data Hub portal on their home page in AVEVA™ Connect.You must assign a user or group to one or more access roles for the service they need to use.
+When a role is assigned to a group, all the users in that group will see the Data Hub tile on their home page in AVEVA™ Connect.
+You must assign a user or group to one or more roles based on the actions they need to take in Data Hub.

 Perform the following steps to assign roles to a group:

-1. Click the menu icon, then select **User Management**.
+1. From the Connect home page, click the menu icon, then select **User Management**.

 2. Click the **Groups** tab.